AncientRoman/SublimeOpenFileOverSSH/README.md

 The default is 7 seconds.<br>
 You can set `timeout` to `null` to use ssh's default timeout which is the system's tcp timeout.

+#### Host Key Checking
+Host key checking can be controlled with the `hostKeyChecking` key.<br>
+This settings accepts yes, no, accept-new, or null most of which correspond to ssh's StrictHostKeyChecking setting.<br>
+`null` is the default and uses ssh's BatchMode default which is `yes`.<br>
+`yes` throws an error if a key does not exist or match.<br>
+`no` does not check or save keys.<br>
+`accept-new` saves new keys and only errors if a previously saved key has changed.

 ### Key Bindings
 Key Bindings are disabled by default per Package Control requirements.<br>
 Enable the Open via SSH key binding by opening the key binding file in a similar manner as the settings file and copying over the disabled binding.